jmtayloruk/jmtayloruk.github.io/joining.md

 Contact me by December; internal selection late January.
 - Non-UK applicants with a high-achieving undergraduate GPA are eligible for the College Scholarship scheme.
 Contact me by December; internal selection late January.

-I wrote some general guidance for prospective PhD applicants [here]({% post_url 2021-10-11-phd-applications-applying %})
+I wrote some general guidance for prospective PhD applicants [here]({% post_url 2021-10-11-phd-applications-applying %}).

+To submit a formal PhD application to the university, [use this link](https://www.gla.ac.uk/postgraduate/research/physicsastronomy/#tab=apply).

 ## Prospective postdoctoral researchers